-Lubbock Christian University Financial Assistance Office 5601 19th Street
+Lubbock Christian University Financial Assistance Office 5601 19th Street Lubbock, TX 79407 (806) 720-7176 financialassist@lcu.edu

 Graduate Financial Assistance

 To apply for financial assistance, each year students must complete and sign an LCU Application for Financial Assistance, State Residency Form, and the Free Application for Federal Student Aid (FAFSA) before federal aid can be awarded.
 Additional documentation may be required if the U.S. Department of Education selects the file for verification or if special circumstances exist that merit verification.
 Students selected for verification will be notified by financial assistance office personnel.